Change Your Mind (Steven Universe)

 "Change Your Mind" is the series finale of the American animated television series Steven Universe; a 44-minute quadruple-length episode, it is counted as the 29th to 32nd episode of the series' fifth season and as the 157th to 160th episodes of the series overall.
 The only 44-minute episode of the series, it was directed by Joe Johnston and Kat Morris, with art direction by Liz Artinian, and written and storyboarded by Johnston, Morris, Lamar Abrams, Miki Brewster, Danny Kilgore, Hilary Florido, Ian Jones-Quartey, Christine Liu, Jeff Liu, Katie Mitroff, Paul Villeco, and series creator and executive producer Rebecca Sugar.

 The conclusion of the original storyline conceived by Sugar when developing Steven Universe, the episode serves as the culmination of the story arcs developed over the course of the series, most notably the Crystal Gems' conflict with the Gem Homeworld and the healing of the monstrous corrupted Gems.
 It also features the debut of new designs for most of the main characters and several previously unseen fusions.
 In "Change Your Mind", Steven must reunite with the Crystal Gems and open the eyes of the three Diamonds to the dysfunctionality of their family dynamic.

 Officially promoted under the alternative title "Steven Universe: Battle of Heart and Mind", the episode premiered on Cartoon Network on January 21, 2019.
-It received a viewership of 0.989 million people and was acclaimed by critics, with most praise going to its themes, animation, writing, and voice performances, as well as characterization, and confrontation with Steven.
+It received a viewership of 0.989 million people and was acclaimed by critics, with most praise going to its themes, animation, writing, and voice performances.
 Reviewers unanimously agreed that "Change Your Mind" felt like a crucial turning point for the series that could effectively serve as a series finale, (Note: The episode was not marketed as a series finale, but future content in the series was not yet formally announced; while ultimately serving as the final episode of Steven Universe, it was later followed by Steven Universe: The Movie and epilogue series Steven Universe Future.) with The Post stating "Steven Universe can never go back to how it was before."

 The series was followed by the television film Steven Universe: The Movie (2019) and the epilogue limited series Steven Universe Future (2019–2020), both of which take place two years after the events of "Change Your Mind".